EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 Your company wants to manage site storage limits manually.
 All existing sites should be limited to 1 GB by default.

+The address of a site needs to be changed to a more convenient URL.
+Users should be redirected from the old URL to the new.

+After the design of the new home site is finished, your company wants you to replace to unused generic root site with the new site.
+As a next step, your company wants to introduce hubs to have a common navigation between sites.

+As site created by a user should be made unavailable.
+Furthermore, the site of a cancelled project should be made read-only.

 ## Exercises

 1. [Manage sites](#exercise-1-manage-sites)